 In this episode of Mwah TV, I’m gathering "inspo" that you can use on your own personal brand creation by analysing Personal Brands from my top 5 celebrity personal brands.
 If you feel trapped by your first professional brand, then by the end of this episode, you can see how going personal has made the empires of these well-known people explode.

 In true sounds of the sixties style, we’ll be doing this with a Pop countdown of some of my fave Empire-owning women!

 I picked Bethenny Frankel.
 Whose estimated empire is worth $25 Million Dollars.

-So she was actually a production assistant on “Saved by the Bell” you remember that show?
+- So she was actually a production assistant on "Saved by the Bell" Do you remember that show?

 But moving into how she's built her brand and what I love about Bethenny's brand, is it has the clearest structure of them all today.

-And the deal was that she was getting paid quite a low amount of money for her appearance on that show, but she managed to make sure that Bravo would not get a percentage of any products sold under her name.
+The deal was that she was getting paid quite a low amount of money for her appearance on that show, but she managed to make sure that Bravo TV would not get a percentage of any products sold under her name.

 She has more recently appeared as an investor on "Shark Tank" which is the US version of "Dragon's Den".
 She comes in and out on that show.
 And you probably will know if you're a fan of Real Housewives, she set up the Skinny Girl brand.